Samuelibitola/coffee-sales-analysis/README.md

 # coffee-sales-analysis
-📊 Coffee Sales Analysis Dashboard
+ Coffee Sales Analysis Dashboard 📊

 By: Samuel Ibitola – Data Analyst

-🗂️ Project Overview
+ ## Project Overview 🗂️

 This project analyzes coffee sales data to identify revenue patterns, customer performance, and sales trends.
 It was built entirely in Microsoft Excel using PivotTables, charts, and KPI metrics.

-🎯 Objectives
+ ## Objectives🎯

 Clean and prepare raw sales data.